LaurenceScotford/udacity-fsjd-project-1/README.md

 ### Errors

-If the query is properly formed and the image is matched then an image of the requested size and format will be served.
+If the query is properly formed and the image is matched then an image of the requested size and format will be served with an HTTP status of 200.

+If the server fails to process the image request (unlikely), then the API will return a 500 HTTP stats

-If the name is excluded, or invalid arguments are passed to width or height (less than zero or non-numeric) or to format (anything other than jpg, png, webp, vif or tiff) then the API will return a 401 HTTP status.
+If the name is excluded, or invalid arguments are passed to width or height (less than zero or non-numeric) or to format (anything other than jpg, png, webp, vif or tiff) then the API will return a 400 HTTP status.

 If an image matching the name is not found then the API will return a 404 HTTP status.
 Images available in the base solution are: